kfrancikowski/react-multiselect-dropdown-bootstrap/README.md

 - `placeholder` - default value is "Nothing selected"
 - `buttonClass` - you can specify a css class for button.
 Default is "btn-light"
 - `placeholderMultipleChecked` - you can specify a placeholder that will be used if more than one option is selected at the same time.
 For example: "Multiple selected"
+- `optionKey` - specify custom key property of object.
+Default is "key"
+- `optionLabel` - specify custom label property of object.
+Default is "label"